 Volunteer with us today and we guarantee that you will do more than add another stamp to your passport.
 You will become a vital part of a community constantly striving to improve.
 You will have the opportunity to bring football to life and shape the feet that will lead the future, and in doing so, you will also help to raise the standard for the use of sport as a tool for youth education, health and development.

 You will have the chance to get involved in a number of different ways and take on a wide gamut of responsibilities.
-You could help spread the word about or work, train our life skills trainers,. and more.
+You could help spread the word about our work, train our life skills trainers and more.
 The opportunities are endless.

 My eighteen months at WhizzKids United was one of the most enjoyable and rewarding times in my life.
 From the first day, the whole team makes volunteers very welcome and the mixture of South African and international staff work well together.

 Being there over the World Cup was a once in a lifetime, helping to organise holiday camps, taking programme graduates to games and feeling the buzz in the country, as well as dancing to Shakira’s Waka Waka every day, was something I had never experienced before and hope that the momentum that built during the tournament has not disappeared and will help affect long term change.

 For me the internship was a wonderful experience with plenty of amazing moments, i.e. the WKU tournaments, living at 313, our daily crossbar challenge, working in townships, spending time with amazing kids, the opening of the Health Academy and so on.
 Despite all that there were a couple of sad moments as well, mainly caused by HIV.

 I'll never forget the smile of the kids from the townships Umlazi and Lamontville while we were taking them to some football games at Moses Mabhida Stadium in Durban.